 Secondary hypothyroidism

-Secondary hypothyroidism occurs when the pituitary gland does not produce enough thyrotropin (TSH) to stimulate hormone production by the thyroid.
-Causes include tumours of the pituitary gland or hypothalamus, head injuries, severe diseases, radiotherapy in the head area and certain medications that impair pituitary function.
-Genetic factors also play a role.
+Secondary hypothyroidism is often the result of a dysfunction of the pituitary gland, which stimulates the thyroid gland, and occurs when the pituitary does not produce enough thyrotropin (TSH) for the thyroid gland to produce hormones.
+Secondary hyperthyroidism can be caused by tumours of the pituitary gland or hypothalamus, head injuries, serious illnesses, radiotherapy to the head area, genetic factors and certain medications that affect pituitary function.

 Tertiary hypothyroidism

-Tertiary hypothyroidism is a rare disease caused by a dysfunction in the hypothalamus.
-Causes may include tumours, trauma or inflammation in the hypothalamus.
+Tertiary hypothyroidism is a rare illness that starts from a disorder in the hypothalamus and can be caused by tumour, trauma or inflammation in the hypothalamus.
 Genetic diseases or defects in the signalling pathways between the hypothalamus, pituitary gland and thyroid can also trigger this form of hypothyroidism.
 It often occurs when the hypothalamus does not produce enough TRH, leading to reduced TSH levels by the pituitary gland and as a result, reduced hormone production.

 Symptoms in adults

-Tiredness, cold intolerance, weight gain despite unchanged eating habits, dry skin, hair loss, slow heart rate, cognitive impairment such as memory impairment or reduced ability to concentrate.
+An underactive thyroid in adults is manifested by fatigue, cold intolerance, weight gain despite unchanged eating habits, dry skin, hair loss, slowing heart rate, cognitive impairment such as memory problems or reduced ability to concentrate.

 Symptoms in adolescents